geoscixyz/gpg/content/electromagnetics/electromagnetics_fk_domain_systems.rst

 .. _electromagnetics_fk_domain_systems:

-Frequency Domain Systems
+Frequency-domain Systems
 ************************

 Nature of the total field
 =========================

-Consider a frequency domain source.
+Consider a frequency-domain source.
 This could be a loop on the ground or in the air.

 .. figure:: ./images/Hp_Hs_schematic.jpg